seapagan/fastapi-template/docs/usage/configuration/setup.md

 !!! warning

-    If you are NOT using Poetry, the `api-admin` command will not be available.
+    If you are NOT using `uv`, the `api-admin` command will not be available.
     However, you can run the same command using the following from the project
     root: